nickick/student-bios/March_2013_SF/Luke_Lolla.md

 #Capstone Project
 <a href="language-learning-commons.herokuapp.com">LanguageLearningCommons</a>

-My project enables people learning languages to connect to each other.
+My project enables people learning natural languages to connect to each other.
 Native speakers of a language teach those learning it, primarily by correcting writing samples.

-I created LanguageLearningCommons as a standard CRUD Railsapp.
+I created LanguageLearningCommons as a standard CRUD Rails app.
 The system for correcting "notes" is client-side (Backbone.js).
 I used Devise for authentication and the JavaScript library Rangy. <a href="language-learning-commons.herokuapp.com">Take a look.</a>

 #Skills: